Spline Interpolation on Compact Riemannian Manifolds: Application

 \section{Application}

 The method is evaluated on two different compact manifolds.
 It is worth noting that the geometry of the manifold poses no inherent limitation, provided that a triangulation is available.
 The first test case is the sphere, which is particularly relevant since it allows comparison with classical approaches based on spherical harmonics.
 The second test case is the surface of a cylinder, which is useful in many contexts, such as studies involving tubes~\cite{aiba1981heat,macher2013heated}.
 For both the sphere and the cylinder, we investigate analytical problems.
 For the sphere, we also consider real-world data through the analysis of carbon dioxide fluxes.
+All test cases considered here exhibit smooth variations, as spline predictors are specifically designed for phenomena where such smoothness is assumed a priori.
+To illustrate the advantages of splines in this setting, a comparison with a Mat\'ern random field is provided in Appendix~\ref{matern} for the pollution dataset.
+However, the main focus of this article is the construction and implementation of spline-based predictions on manifolds rather than an exhaustive benchmarking study, and it should be noted that spline predictors are not well suited to rough fields, for which other covariance kernels may be more appropriate.